-Directive Conduct regular/periodic reviews of the overall Risk Management process.
+Directive 1.
+Conduct regular/periodic reviews of the overall Risk Management process.
 The review process shall: a.
 Ensure all aspects of the RM process are reviewed b.
-Make provision for alerting appropriate authorities (CAA) too new hazards or changes in current hazards/risks Ensure reviews of potential hazards associated with UAS activity is undertaken both regularly and in the following situations: a.
-Significant change occurs to the organization, equipment or procedures b.
-Regulation changes or a new regulation is being introduced c.
+Make provision for alerting appropriate authorities (CAA) too new hazards or changes in current hazards/risks 2.
+Ensure reviews of potential hazards associated with UAS activity is undertaken both regularly and in the following situations: a.
+Significant change occurs to the organization, equipment or procedures Regulation changes or a new regulation is being introduced c.
 Where no regulation currently exists to cover a particular activity d.
-Where it is considered a credible risk to that has not previously been d.
 Where it is considered a credible risk to that has not previously been assessed, might exist e.
-Where an activity or event might raise societal concerns Acceptable 3.
+Where an activity or event might raise societal concerns

+Acceptable 3.
 Regular monitoring and review should be established and this should Means of assess risk reduction effectiveness and consider whether measures to effect Compliance risk reduction have become degraded, whether they should be modified, or whether they are still required.
 It should also form another method of hazard identification in case the reduction measures have created an unforeseen hazard Guidance 4.
 As with all Risk Management activities, risk and ALARP assessment is an Material iterative process Regular review of the Risk Register may also be utilized as an assurance mechanism